peterhinch/micropython-async/README.md

  this is in accord with CPython where `yield` will produce a syntax error.
  * Awaitable classes: currently under discussion.
 The `__iter__` method works but `yield` should be replaced by `await asyncio.sleep_ms(0)`.
-As yet I have found no way to write an awaitable classes compatible with the new `uasyncio` and which does not throw syntax errors under CPython 3.8/`asyncio`.
+As yet I have found no way to write an awaitable class compatible with the new `uasyncio` and which does not throw syntax errors under CPython 3.8/`asyncio`.

 ### 3.1.1 Implications for this repository